catshout/casisp-runtime/doc/consumer.jms.md

 # Consumer JMS
 The File Consumer provides a JMS component.
-The basic basic configuration is contained in the file `deploy/isp.activemqConnectionFactory.xml`
+The basic configuration is contained in the file `deploy/isp.activemqConnectionFactory.xml`

 ## Configuration example
 ````json